f-fix/dwimsy/README.md

 dwimsy meta unbundle ./restored --deps
 ```

-A generated standalone bundle can also run directly in portable mode.
-Invoking the bundle with an ordinary DWIMSY command such as `meta` or `--help` loads the bundled project in memory without first extracting it. `meta unbundle` is used when an on-disk checkout is wanted.

 ##### `dwimsy meta diff`
 Shows the canonical project diff between the current working tree and the embedded baseline.
 The comparison elides the generated `blztar` payload in `unbundle.py`, writes the unified diff to stdout, and does not create a bundle file.